best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

 It is easy to forget which parts of code have been commented out and why they has been commented.
 It also might produce incosistent runs of the same piece of code
 and introduces a human factor to the equation that might not be accounted for if someone in the future is not aware of the commented out code.
-Commented out code
-can easily stop working, as it is not being actively used - causing problems when someone suddenly realises they need to run this code...
+Commented out code might quickly become out of sync with the rest of the changes in the codebase as developers might not consider updating code that is commented out as they might think it to be obsolete.

 You should instead use appropriate control flow (such as `if/else` statements) to determine when these sections should be run.
 When changes are required between individual runs of your analysis, you should define these options via a configuration file.